Advisory Services Workshop

 Local change champions make the difference between success and failure.

 People remain at the center of business success, no matter how rapid technological advances are made or how large or small the enterprise is.
-Part of remaining resilient while embracing the pace of change is a constant communications loop.
+Part of remaining resilient while embracing the pace of change is a constant communication loop.
 When change is ongoing, this can be a tricky journey.
 Identifying change champions from leadership to middle managers to end-users creates connectivity throughout the process and helps to mitigate change resistance.

 “You can have a technical success and a business failure,” Hannah Farley, Senior Director, Change Advisory Services, explained.
 “We focus on communication and training reinforcement, resistance management, and sponsor alignment throughout the organization and all its locations to understand the level of coaching required to ensure the organization’s future state success.”

 When mitigating resistance points to whatever digital solution you’re considering, culture is a core consideration.
 In today’s “operations anywhere” work environment, leadership must be very proactive in reaching out to end-users everywhere across the company, and if applicable, around the globe.
 You must understand the life culture of the folks at the core of the solution.
 Identifying team members who can serve as change champions in each location is key.
-Not only can middle managers communicate the benefits to their team directly with a better understanding of what training is necessary to support them, they also can help bridge cultural gaps for communicating and receiving the delivery of the digital innovation.
+Not only can middle managers communicate the benefits to their team directly with a better understanding of what training is necessary to support them, but they also can help bridge cultural gaps for communicating and receiving the delivery of digital innovation.

 “Sponsorship is the number one reason change projects succeed or fail.
 You must have sponsors in place who not only understand any special nuance by location but also have the authority to prioritize work for the people who are impacted,” Farley explained.